 - 1. Application Deadline.
-New this year, digital applications for Harbor Facility Grant funding year 2025 will be accepted.
-Digital versions must be delivered via Alaska ZendTo due to the size of the files (https://drop.state.ak.us/drop) use the drop-off option and include the DOT&PF Harbor Grants email, <a href="https://docs.new.oc - 2.
+Digital applications for Harbor Facility Grant funding year 2027 will be accepted.
+Digital versions must be delivered via Alaska ZendTo due to the size of the files (https://drop.state.ak.us/drop) use the drop-off option and include the DOT&PF Harbor Grants email, dot.harborgrants@alaska.gov as the recipient on or before the close of business Friday, August 15, 2025.
+If choosing to hand-deliver, paper applications must be brought to: the Statewide Project Delivery, 3132 Channel Drive Room 200, Juneau, Alaska, 99811-2506 on or before the close of business on Friday, August 15, 2025.
+Alternatively, applications may be submitted by mail to: P.O.
+Box 112500, Juneau, Alaska, 99811-2500 but application packages must be postmarked no later than Friday, August 15, 2025 and sent by certified mail, return receipt requested. - 2.
 Copies of Applications and Supporting Documentation.
-The applicant is to provide an original (either digital or paper as detailed above) and one (1) copy (a total of TWO sets) of ALL application materials.
-The copy may be delivered to the Juneau field office address above or mailed to the P.O.
+The applicant is to provide an original (either digital or paper as detailed above) of ALL application materials.
+The copy may be delivered to the Juneau office address above, emailed, digitally delivered, or mailed to the P.O.
 Box on a "USB thumb drive" (other names: flash drive, memory stick).
 Additional copies may be provided as a paper copy and delivered the same way.
 This includes plans (11" by 17" size is preferred), drawings, reports, maps, and the like.
-Because of the potential volume of material supplied in support of an application, each document must be clearly identified with the applicant's name, the identification or name of the project and the phrase, "document in support of Block No. ."
+Because of the potential volume of material supplied in support of an application, each document must be clearly identified with the applicant's name, the identification or name of the project and the phrase, "document in support of Block No. ..."
 Block numbers are described in Section D. - 3.
 To the extent possible, application material should: - Use 12-point type. - If paper, be "loose leaf" bound to provide secure binding and to facilitate ease of handling. - Clearly identify bulky items such as harbor 11" by 17" plans or blueprints which cannot reasonably be bound with other items. - Contain an index or other device for referencing attachments and supplemental materials to the form data. - Use page numbers and dividers labeled to correspond to "Block" numbers matching the application instructions to ease referencing.